-The application of these prohibitions is unduly restricted.
+The application of these prohibitions is unduly restricted (sections 34 and 35).
 The prohibitions apply only to aquatic species, migratory bird species and species on federal lands.
 There is no provision made for transboundary species.
-Unless a discretionary order is made by the Governor in Council, the prohibitions do not apply on lands in a province.
+Unless a discretionary order is made by the Governor in Council, the prohibitions do not apply on lands in a province or the territories.